-BPX 3-Day: Mosquito Lake from Stillwater Reservoir with day hike over Devils Causeway
+BPX 3-Day: Mosquito Lake from Stillwater TH with Day Hike over Devils Causeway

 This easy 4.6 mile in and out backpack with only 600 feet vertical is combined with second day hike on wide open tundra along some of the Chinese Wall and then over the Devils Causeway, described in the Delorme Atlas & Gazetteer as a, “Unique natural feature, which is a quarter mile long rock bridge, only inches wide, with 1,000-foot shear drop-off on both sides”.